jminjares4/Microprocessor-2-Lab-Template/doc_pages/lab2.md

 ## Objective
     Understand how to use the [Espressif GPIO interrupts](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/gpio.html#api-reference-normal-gpio).
-This lab will consist of simulating your own **fire alarm** :police_car_light:!!!
+This lab will consist of simulating your own **fire alarm**!!!
 There is an additional driver that was developed to facilitate the use of LEDs.
 Student must use 2 external interrupts either pull-up or pull-down configuration.